-Jill Goldman, a certified animal behaviorist, told National Geographic that it’s possible that cats’ first instinct is to assume that the cucumber is a snake, which can be a deadly predator.
-And when you think about it, since you wouldn’t find a cucumber or similar object on the floor, and since the cat didn’t see or hear the cucumber approach, it isn’t an unreasonable assumption.
+Jill Goldman, a certified animal behaviorist, told National Geographic that it’s possible the cats’ first instinct is to assume that the cucumber is a snake, which can be a deadly predator, and when you think about it, since you wouldn’t find a cucumber or similar object on the floor, and since the cat didn’t see or hear the cucumber approach, it isn’t an unreasonable assumption.
 They may well react in a similar way to an unexpected harmless stuffed dog or giant plastic spider.

 Whatever the cause, it isn’t very nice to scare your pets.
 In fact, it’s pretty cruel.
 And it could be very bad for them.

 Scaring your pets by tricking them into thinking a deadly predator is nearby can cause them to injure themselves or break something once they try to leap away, and it can lead to long-term stress.